NexClipper/RomeWay/README.md

-# Romeway: All roads lead to rome
+# RomeWay: All roads lead to Rome
-## Romeway Open-source project for enhanced Envoy control plane.
+## RomeWay Open-source project for enhanced Envoy control plane.